• Skip to main content

 How much coverage does the endorsement usually provide?

-All endorsements help to lower the cost of upgrading a new roof to the FORTIFIED standards; however, the specific coverages vary by company.
+All endorsements help to lower the cost of upgrading a new roof to the FORTIFIED standards.
+However, the specific coverages vary by company.
 Some endorsements cover material, labor, and certification costs up to a specified limit, while others cover just the cost of the independent third-party FORTIFIED Evaluator.
 Please contact your insurance agent for specific details.

 How much does a FORTIFIED endorsement cost?